winwiz1/crisp-react/README.md

     | `AAAA` | `subdomain` | `100::` |

     Replace `subdomain` with either a subdomain name e.g. `jamstack` to deploy to `jamstack.<your-domain>.com` or apex e.g. `@` if you prefer to use the root domain.
 Check the "Proxy status" of the record is set to "Proxied".
     > The "Proxied" status ensures the DNS record won't become public.
 Cloudflare will create another public DNS record that ensures the requests for `subdomain` are routed to Cloudflare datacenters.
-Once handled there, the requests would have been dropped since the address `100::` falls under the discard prefix.
+Once handled there, the requests would have been dropped since the address `100::` is used to discard traffic.
 But in reality the requests will be handled by the Worker we are about to create at the next step.
 * Create a Cloudflare Worker by visiting [workers.new](https://workers.new) and replace the auto-generated code with the content of [this](https://github.com/winwiz1/crisp-react/blob/master/deployments/cloudflare/worker-jamstack.js) file.
 Modify the Worker Customisation block at the top of the code by following the suggestions in the comments and click on the "Save and Deploy" button.
 * Unmap the Worker from the `*.workers.dev` domain it was automatically deployed to.
 Map it to your custom domain or subdomain instead to ensure the Worker is invoked to handle each request.
 For example, the Worker for the Jamstack demo [website](https://jamstack.winwiz1.com) was mapped to the path `jamstack.winwiz1.com/*`.